jaimetur/PhotoMigrator/help/install-docker/install-docker-windows.md

-# 🐳 Install Docker on Windows Using PowerShell
+# 🐳 Install Docker on Windows

 This guide explains how to install Docker Desktop on Windows using PowerShell.